Features & Videos

-Next paste the knuckles in place.
+Paste the knuckles in place.
 Paste the first knuckle on the body side at the very top, then line up the next knuckle below the first and paste that to the wing side.
 Continue going back and forth until all the knuckles are pasted in place.
 Let these parts dry thoroughly, then add a little paste to reinforce the connections on both sides.
 Allow to dry thoroughly.

 Moisten each of the joints with water and then use a clay shaper to press lump clay into the joint to smooth it out and strengthen it.
 Add lump clay to any other areas you want to smooth out using the same method, then dry completely.
 Sand and refine all the parts so they are smooth and ready for firing.

-Then drill out each of the knuckles with the same drill that matches the diameter of your hinge pin or head pin.
+Drill out each of the knuckles with the same drill that matches the diameter of your hinge pin or head pin.

 Tips for Cutting out the Parts

-To use the template with soft clays, place a plain or textured slab on a Tuff Card or other worksurface.
+To use the template with soft clay, place a plain or textured slab on a Tuff Card or other worksurface.
 You can safely rest your fingers on the template to hold it in place.
 Cut out the shape with our razor sharp Ultra Clay Pick or a very fine needle tool.
 Start at the outside corners and cut to the inside corners for the cleanest cuts.
 Remove the template and lift away the excess clay.

-Another method for cutting out the shapes is to use the embossing technique shown in the YouTube video below.
+Another method for cutting out the shapes is to use the embossing technique shown in the video below.
 This method is so quick and easy!